pieterD7/BLEConstants/README.md

 A few adjustments:
 \- and SPACE are translated as _ in the names of the variables

-To use as a maven repository :
+To use as a jitpack repository :

     implementation 'com.github.pieterhoekstra:BLEConstants:0.0.1'